ManueleBazzichetto/website/content/blog/Post3/index.md

 $Bias=E(s^2 - \sigma^2)=E(s^2) - \sigma^2=\frac{n-1}{n}\sigma^2 - \sigma^2=-\frac{\sigma^2}{n}$

-We used another rule for expectations here: the expectation of a sum is equale to the sum of expectations.
+We used another rule for expectations here: the expectation of a sum is equal to the sum of expectations.
 Deriving the bias of $s^2$ confirms what we saw above.
 In short, $s^2$ is downwardly biased, but its bias decreases as _N_ increases.